tadafuq/react-native-video-controls-customized/README.md

-# This is a fork from (https://github.com/itsnubix) that adds a custom functionalities for tfarraj.tv
+# This is a fork from (https://github.com/itsnubix) that adds custom functionalities for tfarraj.tv

 # react-native-video-controls